100mslive/100ms-web/README.md

 ## About

-This is an example React app to demo [100ms' React SDK](https://www.npmjs.com/package/@100mslive/hms-video-react)
+This is an example React app to demo [100ms' React SDK](https://www.npmjs.com/package/@100mslive/hms-video-react).

+Not using React?
+Find the [Javascript Quickstart here](https://docs.100ms.live/javascript/v2/guides/javascript-quickstart)

 ## Prerequisites